 - 2 Tbsp.
 Italian seasoning

-- Wash the zucchini, cut off the ends, cut in half and remove the seeds.
-Place the 2 halves in a large baking dish.
+- Wash the zucchini, cut off the ends, cut in half, and scoop out the seeds.
+Once the seeds are scooped out, place the 2 halves in a large baking dish.
 (11X14)

 - Preheat oven to 350 degrees.